amargopastor-code-along/ca-cloud/azure/doc/ps-azure-fundamentals/README.md

 - A `container` is an `instance of a container image`
 - An `image` is a read-only template with instructions on how to create the container
-- `Container registry` is a service that stores and distributes container images (Docker Hub)
+- `Container registry` is a service that stores and distributes container images (Docker Hub or Azure Container Registry)

 <p align="center">
   <img src="./img/img7.png" style="width: 50%">